Degri95/Final_Project/README.md

 - Postgres for our database

 ## Steps for pre-processing
-Identify which rows we want to keep
+- Identify which rows we want to keep
-Deleting null rows
+- Deleting null rows
-Create a table that we can use to label the rows as urban, micro-urban, or rural.
+- Create a table that we can use to label the rows as urban, or rural.

 ## Machine Learning Model